skmin-lab/unixmd/docs/source/objects/mqc/eh.rst

 - **solver** *(string)* - Default: *'rk4'*

-  This argument determines the numerical integration method for the electronic equation of motion.
+  This parameter determines the numerical integration method for the electronic equation of motion.
   Currently, only the RK4 algorithm (*'rk4'*) is available.

 \

 - **l_pop_print** *(boolean)* - Default: *False*

-  This argument determines whether to write output files for density matrix elements ('BOPOP', 'BOCOH') or not.
+  This parameter determines whether to write output files for the density matrix elements ('BOPOP', 'BOCOH') or not.
   If this option is set to *True*, then the 'BOPOP' and 'BOCOH' files are written during the dynamics.
-  This option is effective only if the argument **propagation** is set to *'coefficient'* or ignored otherwise.
+  This option is effective only if the parameter **propagation** is set to *'coefficient'* or ignored otherwise.

 \

 - **l_adjnac** *(boolean)* - Default: *True*

-  If this argument is set to *True*, the signs of the NACVs are adjusted to match the phases to the previous time step during the dynamics.
+  If this parameter is set to *True*, the signs of the NACVs are adjusted to match the phases to the previous time step during the dynamics.

 \

 - **coefficient** *(double/complex, list)* - Default: *None*

-  This argument defines the initial BO coefficients.
+  This parameter defines the initial BO coefficients.
   The elements can be either real or complex values.
-  If the argument is not given, the BO coefficients and density matrix are initialized according to **istate**.
+  If the parameter is not given, the BO coefficients and the density matrix are initialized according to **istate**.

 \

 - **unit_dt** *(string)* - Default: *'fs'*

-  This argument determines the unit of time for the simulation.
+  This parameter determines the unit of time for the simulation.

   + *'fs'*: femtosecond
   + *'au'*: atomic unit